delphiki/SkwiProjectBaseBundle/README.md

 ##Known issues

 ##Versioning
-This project uses semantic versioning.
-After 1.0 (first stable version), versions are formated this way :
+As of version 2.0.0, version tags are formated in a semantic way :
 **MAJOR.MINOR.PATCH**.
 + MAJOR version for incompatible API changes, likely breaking backward compatibility ;
 + MINOR version for new functionality (backwards-compatible) ;